 One-pot Indian potato and broccoli curry is a vegan masala broccoli gravy recipe with fragrant, savory spices in a sumptuous, healthy besan (chickpea flour) sauce.

-This broccoli curry recipe is an excellent example of the diversity of all things curry, especially the plant-based kind.
+This broccoli curry recipe is an excellent example of the diversity of all things vegan Indian curry.
 A few ingredients with the right spices can make tasty, healthy weekday meals.

 This post contains helpful tips and tricks to ensure success on your first attempt.
 Below, you'll find a handy table of contents with links.
 But if you're in a rush, please use the link at the top to jump to the recipe card at the end!